Is Costa Rica Safe to Travel in 2026? What First-Time Visitors Need to Know

 White catamaran near palm-lined beach showing is Costa Rica safe travel.

-Understanding Safety in Costa Rica
+Safety in Costa Rica by Category

-Myth vs. Reality: You will come to know that some people imagine Central America as inherently dangerous.
+You will come to know that some people imagine Central America as inherently dangerous.
 But Costa Rica’s reality is quite different.
 This country attracts millions of tourists each year who enjoy their vacations without incident. especially when you follow the basic travel safety tips.

 Crime in Costa Rica What You Should Know